appsmithorg/appsmith-docs/website/docs/core-concepts/data-access-and-binding/displaying-data-read/README.md

 # Display Data (Read)

-YOu can display data from a query or JS function by referencing its name.
+YOu can display data from a query or JS function in a widget by referencing its name in the respective widget property.
 This document presumes you have successfully [connected to a data source](/core-concepts/connecting-to-data-sources) and have a Query that fetches data.

 ## Display data in a widget

 Widget properties can be edited via the property pane.
 Data from a [Query](/core-concepts/data-access-and-binding/querying-a-database) can be set in a widget property by referencing the name of the Query.
 Each widget property has a specific data type that it validates its value against.
 If the data type mismatches, it throws an error.
 This can be fixed using JavaScript to [transform](#transforming-data) the value of the property.

 :::tip
 Appsmith is **Reactive** so the widgets are automatically updated whenever the data in the Query changes.